oni-00/oni-00.github.io/about/index.md

 comments: false
 ---

-Hi, I'm Germain Nyumbayire and I' web developer.
+Hi, I am Germain Nyumbayire and I am web developer.
 This is my blog where I post the things that interest me share.